 - Selected candidates must submit an acceptance by replying to the job offer email and commit to all important dates, hiring requirements, and training requirements (this was also shared during the interview process).

-- Spring 2019: Selected candidates are required to attend and pass a two-unit SRRC Class.
+- Spring 2019: Selected candidates are required to attend a transition retreat on June 8.

-Note: If selected to be a student leader of the SRRC, you will be required to attend mandatory spring and summer training.
+Note: If selected to be a student leader of the SRRC, you will be required to attend mandatory summer training.

 Note: Job descriptions and qualifications are subject to change.